aung2phyowai/bbci_public/Readme.md

 ## Steps to perform after checkout

-All local configuration is performed in ``matlab/local_setup.m`` and, for the experiment run, the subject config is performed in ``matlab/experiment_scripts/subject_config.m``.
+All local configuration is performed in ``config/local_setup.m`` and, for the experiment run, the subject config is performed in ``config/subject_config.m``.
 These file *need to be created* after checkout.
-Examples can be found in [matlab/local_setup.m.example](matlab/local_setup.m.example).
+Examples can be found in [config/local_setup.m.example](config/local_setup.m.example).
 Adapt the content to your system's filepaths.
-For the subject config, just copy [matlab/experiment_scripts/subject_config.m.example](matlab/experiment_scripts/subject_config.m.example).
+For the subject config, just copy [config/subject_config.m.example](config/subject_config.m.example).

 ## Run the experiments

 The main file for running the experiment is [matlab/experiment_scripts/main_experiment.m](matlab/experiment_scripts/main_experiment.m).
-For testing [matlab/experiment_scripts/test_feedback.m](matlab/experiment_scripts/test_feedback.m) can be used.
+Depending on your local config, either the BV recorder or a random signal generator is used
 Data can be found on the fileserver at ``/mnt/blbt-fs1/projects/visual_complexity/data/kitti/`` (your mountpoint may vary).
+It is recommended to copy the data to the local disk to improve loading times.
 Additional information can be found in the corresponding [Experiment Readme](matlab/experiment_scripts/Readme.md)

 ## Image sequence files